Watch The GRAMMYs Play Metallica As Megadeth Win Award

 Listen to Metallica's Master Of Puppets below:

-And remind yourself of what Megadeath actually sound like (and what they won the GRAMMY for) here:
+And remind yourself of what Megadeth actually sound like (and what they won the GRAMMY for) here:

+The woman believes she was far too young to win £1m when she got her first ever ticket at the age of 17.

 The late icon posthumously won five gongs at last night's awards ceremony.